 Assume away the problem.
-Incredibly, the report assumes that servicers are already making all the mortgage modifications they should be making. ("That servicers have not modified more loans indicates that, under their NPV analyses, additional modifications would not result in higher payouts for investors, despite the benefits of avoiding a protracted and expensive foreclosure process" - page 7).
-But we've seen beyond doubt that the servicers lack both the proper incentives and the competence to do economically rational mortgage modifications.
-The government HAMP program has provided data on the reasons why servicers fail to perform modifications when borrowers apply.
+The report assumes that servicers are already making all the mortgage modifications that would be economically beneficial. ("That servicers have not modified more loans indicates that, under their NPV analyses, additional modifications would not result in higher payouts for investors, despite the benefits of avoiding a protracted and expensive foreclosure process" - page 7).
+But the entire issue is the failure of the servicers to do economically rational mortgage modifications.
+Servicers lack both the proper incentives and the competence to perform modifications passing a Net Present Value (NPV) test (this test shows that the modification would save money as compared to a foreclosure).
+The government mortgage modification (HAMP) program has provided data on the reasons why servicers fail to perform modifications when borrowers apply.
 Just 6 percent of modification applications are turned down because they fail the NPV test and don't make economic sense - but over one fifth are turned down for paperwork reasons.